AlancitoPaladin/EduTecAPI/README.md

-This is an API about our Software Enginner carrer :)
+This is an API about our Software Engineer carrer :)